MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-quickstart-view-dashboard-report.md

 | iPhone | iPad | Android | Windows 10 |

 >[!NOTE]
 >Power BI mobile app support for **phones using Windows 10 Mobile** will be discontinued on March 16, 2021.
-See the [official announcement](https://go.microsoft.com/fwlink/?linkid=2121400) for detail.
+[Learn more](https://go.microsoft.com/fwlink/?linkid=2121400)

 A dashboard is a portal to your company's life cycle and processes.
 It is an overview, a single place to monitor the current state of the business.
 Reports are interactive views of your data, with visuals representing different findings and insights from that data.